njw1123/Hetu_doc/source/Tutorials/model/contents_en.md

 ```
 To train in PS setting, you need to launch scheduler and server first.

-We can change the setting in scripts.
+You can change the setting in scripts.
 See `mnist_mlp.sh` below.
 ```bash
 #!/bin/bash